 Day 7.
 Transfer to the airport.
 Our unforgettable trip is over.
 Departure for home.
 (B//)

-- Double room accommodation 2 nights in Moscow (the first and the last day) and 2 nights in Salekhard;
+- Double room accommodation 2 nights in Moscow (the first and the last day of the tour) and 2 nights in Salekhard;

 - Nenets' tent accommodation for 3 nights.
 We will share all together 1 guest tent heated by a wood-burning stove;

 - Breakfasts, lunches and dinners according to the program;

 - Professional photography guidance by an award-winning photographer;

 - Activities according to the program;

 - Visa support (we will provide a "tourist voucher" (invitation letter) for your visa application;